JesusASmx/OmeteotlAtCASE2023/README.md

-This is the code and all the needed files to recreate the results of Team Ometeotl at ultimodal Hate Speech Event Detection 2023.
+This is the code and all the needed files to recreate the results of Team Ometeotl at Multimodal Hate Speech Event Detection 2023.
 CASE 2023

 [Link to the competition](https://codalab.lisn.upsaclay.fr/competitions/13087)

 Link to the paper: IF ACCEPTED.

 Team Members: